-Reference Title Summary Application date of standard Application date for Group (continued) credit losses from when financial instruments are first recognised and to recognise full lifetime expected losses on a more timely basis.
+(continued) Group credit losses from wr recognise full lifetime credit losses from when financial instruments are first recognised and to recognise full lifetime expected losses on a more timely basis.
+The AASB is yet to issue the fin AASB 9 (AASB 2013-9) was iss new hedge accounting requiremeffectiveness testing, treatment can be hedged and disclosures.
 The AASB is yet to issue the final version of AASB 9.
 A revised version of AASB 9 (AASB 2013-9) was issued in December 2013 which included the new hedge accounting requirements, including changes to hedge effectiveness testing, treatment of hedging costs, risk components that can be hedged and disclosures.
+AASB 9 includes req and measurement of AASB 139.
 AASB 9 includes requirements for a simplified approach for classification and measurement of financial assets compared with the requirements of AASB 139.
-The main changes are described below. a.
-Financial assets that are debt instruments will be classified based on (1) the objective of the entity's business model for managing the financial assets; (2) the characteristics of the contractual cash flows. b.
+AASB 9, IFRS 9 The main changes are described below. a.
+Financial assets that are debt instru (1) the objective of the entity's busin financial assets; (2) the characterist b.
+Allows an irrevocable election on initiand losses on investments in equity trading in other comprehensive incoinvestments that are a return on investments the instrument. c.
+Financial assets can be designated through profit or loss at initial recognisignificantly reduces a measuremen would arise from measuring assets the different of the control of the cont main changes are described below.
+Financial assets that are debt instruments will be classified based on (1) the objective of the entity's business model for managing the financial assets; (2) the characteristics of the contractual cash flows.
 Allows an irrevocable election on initial recognition to present gains and losses on investments in equity instruments that are not held for trading in other comprehensive income.
 Dividends in respect of these investments that are a return on investment can be recognised in profit or loss and there is no impairment or recycling on disposal of the instrument.
-AASB 9, IFRS 9 (continued) c.
-Financial assets can be designated and measured at fair value through profit or loss at initial recognition if doing so eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities, or recognising the gains and losses on them, on different bases.
+Financial assets can be designated and measured at fair value through profit or loss at initial recognition if doing so eliminates or significantly reduces a measuring assets or liabilities, or recognising the